-- Responsiveness: On average, around 55% of emails are opened on mobile, so your email should be optimized for this as well as other devices
+- Responsiveness: On average, around 55% of emails are opened on mobile, so your email should be optimised for this as well as other devices

-- Personalization: You should write every email as if you’re writing it to a friend.
+- Personalisation: You should write every email as if you’re writing it to a friend.
 Be personable and address your reader in a familiar tone.

-- Subject line: Your subject line should be clear, actionable, and use enticing language that’s personalized and aligned with the body copy of the email.
+- Subject line: Your subject line should be clear, actionable, and use enticing language that’s personalised and aligned with the body copy of the email.

 Segmentation means breaking up your email list into subcategories that relate to your subscribers’ unique characteristics, interests and preferences.